Sahar11/lighthouse-custom-hooks/visual-mode/README.md

 9. If your useVisualMode is working, now the buttons work

-10. If the bold text is the dish, your hook is working.
+10. The bold text is `mode`.
+If mode is the top dish, your hook is working.